Why Is Cybersecurity So Hard?

 If a user notices anything going amiss, immediately contacting the IT department should be implemented as a best practice for your team.

-The only real way to keep up with cybercriminals is to certify and train on the latest tech.
-As technologies evolve and change, so too should your understanding of what it takes to keep your organization’s IT environment safe.
+The only real way to keep up with cybercriminals is to certify and train on the latest security methods.
+As technologies evolve and change, so too should your understanding of what it takes to keep your organization's IT environment safe.